tleyden/tutt/README.md

 ## System requirements

-Only works on OSX, due to [quickgrab](https://github.com/akrabat/QuickGrab/tree/update) dependency.
+Only works on OSX, due to the [quickgrab](https://github.com/akrabat/QuickGrab/tree/update) dependency.

 You will also need access to GPT-4.
 According to the [OpenAI website](https://platform.openai.com/docs/guides/vision):